-Close to the sweeping moors where Cathy and Heathcliff played out their love affair in Wuthering Heights sits the ancient walled city of York, one of Europe‘s most charming destinations for a weekend break.
-Founded by the Romans in 71 AD, it’s a city with charming cobbled streets, a medieval castle and cosy pubs, watched over by a towering Gothic cathedral.
-If you’re planning a romantic break in York for Valentine’s Day or another special occasion, you’ll find plenty to fall in love with here.
-For quaint cobbled streets, fascinating history and tasty chocolate, read on for your guide to the most romantic weekend in York and discover why a visit to this city could lead to eternal love.
+Close to the sweeping Yorkshire Moors, where Cathy and Heathcliff played out their love affair in Wuthering Heights, sits the UK’s ancient walled city of York, one of Europe‘s most charming destinations for a weekend break.
+Founded by the Romans in 71 AD, the city’s cobbled streets, medieval castle and cosy pubs are watched over by a towering Gothic cathedral.
+If you’re planning a romantic break in York for Valentine’s Day or another special occasion you’ll find plenty to fall for, including a rich local history of chocolate-making.
+Read on for your guide to spending the most romantic weekend in York and discover why a visit to this city could lead to eternal love.

 Travelling to your romantic break in York

-The most timelessly elegant way to travel for your York getaway must be by rail, sipping a cup of tea or glass of wine, as the green English countryside sweeps by.
-With the opportunity to sit back and read a book, catch up on your correspondence with the complimentary WiFi or chat with your loved one en route to your romantic UK weekend break.
+The most timelessly elegant way to travel for your York getaway is by rail, sipping a cup of tea or a glass of wine, as the green English countryside sweeps by.
+Sit back and read a book, catch up on your correspondence with the complimentary WiFi or chat with your loved one en route to your romantic UK weekend break.
 It certainly beats sitting for hours in traffic on the grey motorways.

 We took a train from London to York on the Grand Central Railway, which offers a smooth, direct route that takes around two hours.
 York weekend breaks are easy this way, even if you’re travelling from the other end of the country.
 We were lucky enough to travel first class, and with comfortably wide seats and attentive, friendly service offering unlimited tea and biscuits, the time just flew by.